alexaorrico/AirBnB_clone_v2/README.md

 * `def save(self)` - Updates the attribute `updated_at` with the current datetime
 * `def to_dict(self)` - returns a dictionary containing all keys/values of the instance

-Classes inherited from Base Model:
+The classes inherited from Base Model:
 * [amenity.py](/models/amenity.py)
 * [city.py](/models/city.py)
 * [place.py](/models/place.py)